veeto

 Key Takeaways

-• Expands state water quality regulations to cover non-navigable waters starting January 2026.
+• Expands state water quality protections to include non-navigable waters under the same standards as navigable waters.

-• Requires annual inflation adjustments to civil penalties for water quality violations.
+• Mandates annual inflation adjustments to civil penalties starting January 2026.

 Summary